zaeematif/StoreAPI-Express-MongoDB/README.md

 <h1> StoreAPI with Express and MongoDB </h1>
  <h2> Overview </h2>
 - This project is a RESTful API for an online store, built using Node.js, Express.js, and MongoDB.
 - It provides endpoints to manage products, including creating, retrieving, updating, and deleting products.
-- This provides API for searching based on query with multiple dataset, sorting the data in ascending, descending order, and many more queries.
+- This app provides APIs for searching based on query with **multiple dataset**, **sorting the data in ascending, descending order**, and many more queries.

  <h2> Features </h2>